Indications and patient selection

 For this reason, echocardiography is rarely used as the sole diagnostic investigation for infiltrative cardiomyopathies, and endomyocardial biopsy is frequently required for confirmation.
 Within this category, cardiac amyloidosis is the most common.

-Patients with cardiac amyloidosis have characteristically thickened heart valves, RV wall thickening, and often a small pericardial effusion (
+Patients with cardiac amyloidosis have characteristically thickened heart valves, RV wall thickening, and often a small pericardial effusion (Figure 9).
+Cardiac sarcoidosis has a more variable appearance echocardiographically, and may demonstrate significant systolic dysfunction in addition to diastolic abnormalities.
+LV aneurysms are not uncommon.

 5. Radiation cardiomyopathy – Patients with radiation induced cardiac toxicity often have a variety of echocardiographic findings.
 This can include some degree of both systolic and diastolic dysfunction.